hoehermann/purple-gowhatsapp/docs/NOTES.md

 This plug-in supports a couple of "IRC-style" commands.
 The user can write them in any chat.

 * `?reply ID text` and `?reply needle text`
   The text is sent as a reply.
 The message to be quoted must have been previously received and cached.
 In case the ID lookup fails, the most recent message containing the needle is searched.
+Command argument separation happens on space, so the needle can only be a single word.
 If there are no matches, an error is shown.

 * `?logout`
   Performs a log-out.
 The QR-code will be requested upon connecting again.